 Application of acquired digital patternmaking skills to the creation of individual designs.
-Includes advanced pattern manipulation as well as 3D draping, rendering and fitting using industry-standard software.
-All eligible Fashion Design students will submit final garments to a jury panel of industry professionals to earn their place in the annual CREO fashion show.
+Includes advanced pattern manipulation as well as 3D draping and fitting using industry-standard software.
+Students will be introduced to advanced rendering and 3D animation techniques.
 Prerequisite: FSH 355.
 Fee.